PuppetPlant/newsite/README.md

 ## To-do
 * Replace active menu item with "fa fa-circle" icon instead of "fa fa-circle-o" (FontAwesome icon)
-* Fix hover of button on subscription page
+* Add animations the content of each page
 * Add footer
 * Resolve bug where sometimes renders less than full screen and scrolling is buggy
 * Tweak positions/sizes of elements as needed